-The Asset Management team is responsible for the strategic long-term planning and management of all of Council's community assets and provides specialist advice and support to facilitate improved asset management capabilities for the organisation.
-The function provides advice on strategic direction, policy development and capital works in relation to all of Council's community assets.
+Asset Management is responsible for the strategic long-term planning and management of Council's community assets, with a focus on the roads, facilities and open space asset groups.
+The function provides specialist advice and support to maximise service delivery potential, longevity and improved asset management capabilities, including advice on strategic direction, policy development and capital works.

-Assets Project and Facilities (Assets)
+Asset Projects and Facilities (Assets)